 Black Orchid was next seen impersonating Mr. William Hellers (AKA William Hell) limo driver, and promptly turned the information she discovered over to the Suicide Squad, who defeated and shamed William Hell.

 Black Orchid continued to work with the Suicide Squad, bringing Captain Boomerang back into the fold and fighting part of the Russian superhero team, The Peoples Heroes, known as Hammer.
 She later departed the area, after tackling the Military Helicopters sent after the Squad.

 Continuing her relationship with the Squad, Orchid was part of a mission to secure a drugs shipment and prevent it from coming into the united states.
 However, it led Black Orchid and the Squad into direct conflict with Vixen, and Green Arrow.
 While the drug runners kept Orchid, Vixen and Boomerang captured, Boomerang thought he might be in love with Orchid.
 She later rescued the pair of them from an exploding building.

-Orchid later took part in the interplanetary invasion event, where she fought alongside the squad for a final time.
+Orchid later took part in the interplanetary Invasion event, where she fought alongside the Squad for a final time.

 The original Black Orchid, revealed to be Susan Linden Thorne, was killed by a shot to the head in Lex Luthor’s board room.
 She was undercover trying to discover what exactly Lex was up to next.
 It was discovered there were two other clones of Susan, who continued as the new Black Orchids.

 see page: Black Orchid (Garcia)